Ensuring a newborn is able to get all the rest they need is very important to their growth. Just as important is keeping them safe while they sleep.

 “As long as it is a separate and flat sleeping surface, infants can sleep in a bassinet, Pack ‘N Play, or even a crib if there is room in the parent’s bedroom,” Dr. Bennett said.
 “All of those are safe options.”

 The main safety concern at this age becomes if the child can get out of their crib and start to wander.
 This brings about an entirely separate discussion about transitioning to a toddler bed or a “big kid” bed.
-Consult your pediatrician if this change is starting to take place.
+Talk with your pediatrician about this change if you’re starting to go through it.

-Experts say there is not enough information available right now on these kinds of products to be marketed as safe when it comes sleeping.
+Experts with the AAP say there is not enough information available right now on these kinds of products to be marketed as safe when it comes sleeping, saying they “cannot support bed-sharing under any circumstances.”

 “At this time, we would still strongly recommend not to co-sleep,” Dr. Bennett said.
 “There are a number of different products available such as in-bed and bedside sleepers, but we do not have the research to support if those types of sleep surfaces are equivalent to a separate sleep surface in reducing risk of SIDS or accidental injury.”